Aria-NL/CompProgrammingStuff/README.md

 ## Quadratic
 This program takes a value from the user for a, b, and c, then uses those values to calculate solutions via the quadratic formula.

+## Matrix-Vector
+This program takes 3 vector coefficients and multiplies them as a matrix with a predefined ascending 3x3 matrix.